Jomolhari Trek with a Culture Tour of Paro and Thimphu, 17 Days

 * Dates can be flexible, please contact us for individual dates.

-Our Trek Package Cost includes;
+Our Bhutan Tour and Trek Package Cost includes:

 * Airport/Hotel/Airport pick up and transfer by private car/van.